Kelly Ripa Flaunts Killer Body In Pants So Tight, She Actually Admits ‘I Can’t Breathe’

 Kelly Ripa is known for saying it how it is.
 The Live! with Kelly and Ryan host is loved for her real vibe, like a recent video showcasing her Roland Mouret dress that saw the 48-year-old struggle to pronounce the designer’s name.
 Kelly didn’t seem to care, though, with the video going live regardless.
-Today’s behind the scenes video from Live! isn’t any different, with Kelly being just a real.
+Today’s behind the scenes video from Live! isn’t any different, with Kelly being just as real.

 In the video, which was recently posted to the Live! with Kelly and Ryan Instagram account, the two stars are seen making their way to the show’s set.
 Showing a little backstage footage on the series’ social media as fans sit down on their couches to tune in has become something of a Live! tradition.